Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Experiments

-We evaluate how bias injection attacks affect different retrievers by examining two key aspects on the top-5 passages retrieved by the retrievers: A-Recall@5 and Recall@5.
-An effective defense should minimize A-Recall@5 as much as possible, without sacrificing the overall retrieval quality measured by Recall@5.
+We evaluate how \attack\ attacks affect different retrievers by examining two key aspects on the top-5 passages retrieved by the retrievers: A-Recall@5 and Recall@5.
+An effective defense should minimize A-Recall@5 as much as possible, without sacrificing the retrieval quality measured by Recall@5.

-\sssec{A-Recall@5}: Table~\ref{tab:ratio} presents the average A-Recall@5 across all 452 WIKI-BALANCE queries under different injection intensities, where ``\#Positive Injection'' and ``\#Negative Injection'' denote the proportions of injected positive and negative adversarial passages respectively.
-As the injection intensity increases, all retrievers exhibit higher A-Recall@5.
-Among the baselines, the No Def. baseline demonstrates the highest vulnerability to bias injection attacks, attributable to its exclusive reliance on query-passage similarity for ranking.
-In contrast, MMR, SMART, and BRRA incorporate diversity criteria (Sec.~\ref{subsec:existingdefense}) that partially mitigate adversarial retrieval, yet still leave over $19\%$ of adversarial passages unsanitized at injection intensities 5 and 10.
-This is nearly a $5\times$ reduction compared to No Def., but it comes at the cost of reduced Recall@5 (see Table~\ref{tab:qrels}).
+\sssec{A-Recall@5}: Fig.~\ref{fig:recall}(a) presents the average A-Recall@5 across all 452 WIKI-BALANCE queries under different injection numbers, where ``Pos.'' and ``Neg.'' denote positive \attack\ and negative \attack\ respectively.
+As the number of injected passages increases, all retrievers exhibit higher A-Recall@5.
+Among the baselines, the No Def. baseline demonstrates the highest vulnerability to \attack\ attacks, attributable to its exclusive reliance on query-passage similarity for ranking.
+In contrast, MMR, SMART, and BRRA incorporate perspective-based reranking that partially mitigates adversarial retrieval, yet still leave over $19\%$ of adversarial passages unsanitized at injection numbers 5 and 10.
+This is nearly a $5\times$ reduction compared to No Def., but it comes at the cost of reduced Recall@5 (see below).

-\sssec{Recall@5}: Table~\ref{tab:qrels} presents the average Recall@5 across all 452 queries.
-Compared with the 0.64 of No Def. in the unattacked case, all the baselines suffer from losing 15$\sim$98\% (No Def.), 47$\sim$65\% (MMR), 42$\sim$65\% (SMART), and 22$\sim$98\% (BRRA) relevant passages and their useful content in the retrieval results across varying injection intensities.
+\sssec{Recall@5}: Fig.~\ref{fig:recall}(b) presents the average Recall@5 across all 452 queries.
+Compared with the 0.64 of No Def. in the unattacked case, all the baselines suffer from losing 15$\sim$98\% (No Def.), 47$\sim$65\% (MMR), 42$\sim$65\% (SMART), and 22$\sim$98\% (BRRA) relevant passages and their useful content in the retrieval results across varying injection numbers.
 As more adversarial passages are injected (from 1 to 5 to 10), diversity-based methods (MMR and SMART) obtain larger Recall@5 values.
-This occurs because they penalize redundancy: When adversarial passages form a dense semantic cluster, MMR and SMART avoid over-selecting from it, instead favoring more diverse passages.
+This occurs because they penalize redundancy: When adversarial passages have similar semantic meanings, MMR and SMART avoid over-selecting from it, instead favoring more diverse passages.